gap-system/gap/INSTALL.md

 12 Optimization and Compiler Options
 ====================================

-Because of the large variety of different versions of UNIX and different compilers it is possible that the configure process will not chose best possible optimisation level, but you might need to tell make about it.
+Because of the large variety of different versions of Unix and different compilers it is possible that the configure process will not chose best possible optimisation level, but you might need to tell make about it.